 But things you learn are worth a hell

 There is no secret ingredient.
 Healthy dose of faith.
 Genuine commitment.
 Sharp focus.
 Hard work.
 Everything should be put in right proportion.
 I didn’t do anything different.
 I believed in myself and followed my passion.
+This journey was an assorted union of desire, ambition, luck and talent where each of them played their parts beautifully.
 My life has been a roller coaster and I enjoyed the ride thoroughly.
 You make mistakes and you learn from them.
 It is part of life.

 Our goal at GeeksforGeeks was to maintain quality content.
 Few of the readers asked for content to focus on basics.
 That’s how GeeksQuiz idea was born.
 It was Sandeep’s brainchild.
 I wasn’t interested much in site development.
 I chose to contribute to content instead.

 Year 2013, January 28

 The most awaited offer letter

 I don’t know why most of the comms Microsoft did, happened to be in the early morning.
 The HR inboxed me the most anticipated offer letter.
 Three days after we received offer letter, they shot another mail inviting us to an event “New Hire’s Day”.
 It was exhilarating and hell lot of fun.
 I have documented my experience here: My experience of New Hires’s Day at Microsoft